zsakowitz/ithkuil/README.md

 ## Stability

 This package is in active development, so expect change.
-That said, this package is completely suitable for use as of now
+That said, this package is completely suitable for use, and has even been tested somewhat.

 ## Features